 Your teeth is not the only thing that suffers due to your smoking habits.
 In this blog, we will look at tooth loss and some other aspects that relate to smoking and dental Health.
 Let’s start with your teeth.
 Apart from the stains, they also grow weak from the roots.

 Did you know that male smokers lose 2.9 teeth for every decade of smoking?
 Women come close at 1.5 teeth, according to the Academy of General Dentistry

-Why does Smoking and Dental Health are related?
+Why is Smoking and Dental Health related?

 Firstly, consider the plaque build-up on the surface of your teeth.
 Layers of plaque gradually develop into tartar.
 This leads to several gum diseases that eventually cause to tooth loss.

 Periodontal diseases could reach the bones that support your teeth.
 Smoking feeds the factors that cause them.

 Secondly, smoking gives you stained teeth.
 Imagine the damage on that smile thanks to the discoloration from nicotine and tar.